 I hear the birds in the elm across the yard, a conclave, starlings and mockingbirds and cardinals and finches.
-The rattling hum of cicadas and the baritone murmur of a barge on the river, passing by.
+The rattling hum of cicadas and the baritone murmur of a barge on the river.
 Some days the birds have a lot to say.
 Some days they don’t.
 I try to get it down, either way.

-In the space between my kitchen window and the outside screen a spider has amassed an impressive collection of dead bodies wrapped in silk, suspended by threads invisible except in a certain light, morning light.
+In the space between my kitchen window and the outside screen a spider has amassed an impressive collection of dead bodies wrapped in silk, suspended by threads invisible except in a the particular light of morning.
 My coffee goes cold in my cup as I watch her move her parcels from one part of her web to another, grouping them like sculpture, to what purpose I can only guess.